yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 Mathematics literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018, 2022).
 In 2000, an interim scale was used, and cut-off points between mathematics literacy proficiency levels were not established.
 Thus, proficiency levels cannot be analyzed in the IDE for 2000 mathematics literacy.
 The IDE reports proficiency levels in 9 categories (Below level 1c, level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).

 Science literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018, 2022).
 Proficiency levels did not have strict definitions until 2006, when science literacy was the major domain and had a non-interim scale for the first time.
 Thus, proficiency levels cannot be analyzed in the IDE for 2000 and 2003 science literacy.
-The IDE reports proficiency levels in 8 categories (Below level 1b, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).
+The IDE reports proficiency levels in 9 categories (Below level 1c, level 1c, level 1b, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).

 Reading literacy: Administered in all cycles (2000, 2003, 2006, 2009, 2012, 2015, 2018, 2022).
 The IDE reports proficiency levels in 9 categories (Below level 1c, level 1c, level 1b, level 1a, level 2, level 3, level 4, level 5, level 6).